Friday, October 31, 2025

 GENERAL COMMENTS:

-KC wheat closed down 2 cents, July Chicago wheat was up 1/4 cents, July
+wheat closed up 11 1/2 cents, December Chicago wheat was up 9 3/4 cents,

-Minneapolis wheat was down 1 1/2 cents.
+December MIAX Minneapolis wheat was up 2 1/2 cents.

 Copyright DTN.
 All rights reserved.
 Disclaimer.